jknotbohm/stl_generation/3D_fiber_networks/README.md

 ## Section 1: Modeling fibers

 This section converts each fiber in the network into a three-dimensional hollow beam of circular cross-section with all of its surfaces triangulated in Standard Tessellation Language (STL).
-At each node, the code adds a sphere of dimeter equal to the diameter of the fiber to remove the gap at the node.
+At each node, the code adds a sphere of diameter equal to the diameter of the fiber to remove the gap at the node.
 Then it creates a python script to run it on the Blender's scripting environment.
 In Blender, the individual fiber meshes are combined into a single object containing disconnected fiber meshes mutually overlapping near the nodes of the network.
 Following are the step-by-step instructions.

 ### Step 1 (in MATLAB):
 #### Main file: